klebgenomics/KoSC-surface-antigen-loci/README.md

 kaptive type kosc_k *.fasta > results.tsv
 ```

 This will run Kaptive on each assembly with the file suffix `.fasta`, using the KoSC K locus database, and print the results to a single file called `results.tsv`.
+For full details of all command line options see the [Kaptive docs](https://klebgenomics.github.io/Kaptive/cli/serotyping.html).

 #### 3. Understand your output